 - Fiberglass insulation pieces are separated from other scrap.
 These pieces are ground up to make blowing wool for installation in attics.

 - Cardboard is separated and compacted for recycling.

-- Through our partnership with Rewall, the plastic bags from our batt and blown-in fiberglass insulation is recycled into interior wallboard.
+- Through our partnership with Rewall, the plastic bags from our batt and blown-in fiberglass insulation are recycled into interior wallboard.

-- The 50-gallon steel drums from their foam division is dripped dry and crushed to six inches high and recycled as scrap steel.
+- The 50-gallon steel drums from their foam division are dripped dry and crushed to six inches high and recycled as scrap steel.

 - We regularly deliver loads of 5,000 to 8,000 pounds of plastic from insulation packaging to recycling centers rather than to landfills.

 Interested in seeing this firsthand?
 We welcome the public to visit our location to learn more about our recycling program.
 To schedule a tour, please contact us.